revisited | 4 nourishing & delicious suhoor recipes

 I added the quinoa salad from the book “The Longevity Kitchen” by Rebecca Katz, because I LOVE Quinoa, and as Katz says in her book “Quinoa is an amazing little grain that rebuilds the body when it needs repair.
 It can do that because it contains all of the essential amino acids allowing the body to build protein.”

 The egg frittata is a quick and easy recipe packed full of protein and vegetables.
-And finally the Coconut Mango Salad is one of my favorite salads.
-It is from Jamie’s Oliver website I have been doing it for years now and find it to be the perfect balance between sweet and savory and oh so healthy..
+And finally the Coconut Mango Salad is one of my favourite salads.
+It is from Jamie’s Oliver website I have been doing it for years now and find it to be the perfect balance between sweet and savoury and oh so healthy..

-I hope you enjoy these recipes, please do give us your feedback and if you get inspired to try them out don’t forget to share your photos with us on social media!
+I hope you enjoy these recipes, please do give us your feedback and if you get inspired to try them out don’t forget to tag and share your photos with us on Instagram!

 2 ½ cups vegetable broth, homemade or store-bought, or water ( I used Kallo organic broth its available in major supermarket in Dubai)